ChannyHong/ISREncoder/README.md

 **1. Download the [Wikipedia dump](https://dumps.wikimedia.org/) of the language of interest (.XML file).**

-**2. Use [WikiExtractor](https://github.com/attardi/wikiextractor) to extract and clean text from the XML file, outputting a file (e.g. wiki_00) in the "AA" folder within the 'output' directory.
+**2. Use [WikiExtractor](https://github.com/attardi/wikiextractor) to extract and clean text from the XML file, outputting a file (e.g. "wiki_00") in the "AA" folder within the 'output' directory.
 The "100G" 'bytes' parameter in our sample usage is to ensure that only 1 file is outputted (rather than broken up into multiple)**:

 **Prerequisites**:
-- The downloaded dump file (e.g. en_dump.xml) in the current directory.
+- The downloaded dump file (e.g. "en_dump.xml") in the current directory.
 ```
 python WikiExtractor.py \
  --output=en_extracted \